Introduction to Software Engineering

 • Appointment systems

-Customized Products
+Customized Product

 Software built for a specific customer’s needs.